OpenClaw Audit Logging and Monitoring: Building an Enterprise-Grade Observability Stack

 log_response_summary: true

-log_response_full: false # avoid logging sensitive data
+log_response_full: false # avoid logging raw sensitive data

 max_response_chars: 500